xhf-F/cocoa_des_y3/README.md

 	}
 	#endif

-#### Refactoring Step 2: update the API of window weights called by the project's code
+#### Refactoring Step 2: update the project's code to take into account the API changes on window weights

 For optimzations, we've changed the APIs of a few radial window weights (see [radial_weights.c](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/external_modules/code/cosmolike/radial_weights.c)), including